aces/Loris/docs/API/LorisRESTAPI.md

 It will return a 404 Not Found if the visit label does not exist for this candidate (as well as anything under the /candidates/$CandID/$VisitLabel hierarchy)

+Any of the Stages may not be present in the returned result if the stage has not started yet or is not enabled for this project (ie. if useScreening is false in Loris)

 ### 3.3 Candidate Instruments
 ```